TiffanyVlaar/TiffanyVlaar.github.io/_posts/2019-09-18-Gerrymandering.markdown

 ![gerry1]({{TiffanyVlaar.github.io}}/pics/gerry1.PNG)
 ![gerry2]({{TiffanyVlaar.github.io}}/pics/gerry2.PNG)

 A characteristic of gerrymandering were often thought to be weirdly-shaped boundaries (hence the name gerrymandering - originating from salamanders and the name of the guy (Governor Gerry) who first introduced the term).
 Therefore, compactness of the drawn constituencies has often been used as a measure of fairness.
 However, this is neither a necessary nor sufficient condition for detecting gerrymandering.
-Sampling methods offer a
+Sampling methods offer a viable alternative.